 Author: Angela Duckworth

 Please buy me Angela Duckworth’s ‘Grit: why Passion and Resilience are the secrets to success’.
 Because I want grit to be true.

-Professional book-worming has a place on a break and it has an important place on a work agenda too.
+Professional book-worming has a place when on a break and it has an important spot on a work agenda too.
 A common thread amongst many of the authors I cite here is that we learn, we operate, we create at our best if we keep space for ‘content’ that is richer than the rapid regurgitation of a retweet.
 That content could be of our own thoughts’ creation.

 To learn more about the opportunities to develop talent and capabilities with HR technology for you, your team and your future teams, then please contact Kate and colleagues here: firstname.lastname@example.org